City ranking guide

 Use Toronto profiles as a starting point

-Open several profiles, prepare the same questions for each conversation, and submit corrections when source-supported details are missing or outdated.
+Open several profiles, prepare the same questions for each conversation, and submit corrections when public details are missing or outdated.

 Nearby city links